jehulie/Readme-Generator/Develop/README.md

   * [Questions](#questions)
   * [License](#license)

   ## Installation
-  Node Install
+  node

   ## Usage
-  It works!
+  usable

   ## Contributing
-  Help me!
+  yes

   ## Tests
-  No tests, only experiments
+  none

   ## Questions
-  If you have any questions about this project, please contact me at jehulie@hotmail.com.
+  If you have any questions about this project, please contact me at jehulie@github.com.

   You can view more of my projects at https://github.com/jehulie.

   ---

   ## License
- Apache License 2.0
+    This application is covered under the Mozilla Public License 2.0.